 InstructionForNextAgent.InstructionInformation may be present without code in case the information is originated from an MX message or could contain codes like /REC/, /INT/ or /ProprietaryCode/ if the element results from a previous translation MT to MX or if the user replicates in MX the MT practices from field 72.
 When InstructionInformation is originated from MX with no code, it will be translated with the code /REC/ to MT.

-The codes /FIN53/ and /FIN54/ followed by BIC can be found in InstructionForNextAgent.InstructionInformation from a previous translation MT to MX.
-Although they should have been be removed from the receiver side when the next leg of the payment was created unless the same code is used in MX to inform the receiver of the message where to claim the money in a serial scenario (54A BIC being different from the receiver’s BIC, although from MX to MT there is no check on the BIC’s value following the code).
+The codes /FIN53/ followed by BIC can be found in InstructionForNextAgent.InstructionInformation from a previous translation MT to MX.
+Although they should have been be removed from the receiver side when the next leg of the payment was created unless the same code is used in MX to mimic the same serial scenario (refer to MT202 Settlement Method&Agent sheet) From MX to MT there is no check on the BIC’s value following the code.
 But this is not encouraged as it is a misuse of the standards.
-Codes /FIN53/ and /FIN54/ can also be present in MX followed by a BIC mimicking the COVE scenario as the Instructing/InstructedReimbursementAgent are not allowed in pacs.009 (CORE and COVE) and therefore these fields have been translated to InstructionForNextAgent.
-From MX, if need be, they are translated back to Field 53A and Field 54A.
-They are not expected to be present when the next payment leg is created.
-Nevertheless translation caters for the handling of these codes but outside of this current function because the prioritization of the information to be translated to field 72 does not apply to code /FIN53/ and /FIN54/.
-Dedicated functions have been created MX_To_MT53A and MX_To_MT54A.
+Translation caters for the handling of that code but outside of this current function because the prioritization of the information to be translated to field 72 does not apply to code /FIN53/.
+A dedicated function has been created MX_To_MT53A.
+Refer also to SubfunctionInstructionForNextAgent for more information on the extraction of /FIN53/ related information.

 PreviousInstructingAgent1,2,3 exist already in MT and are transported with the code /INS/followed by BIC or Name in field 72 or they could be defined for the first time in an original MX message.
 From an original MX message, if the postal address is present, it is recommended to use a structured postal address while if the presence of these agents in MX is already resulting from an MT to MX translation, only a unstructured postal address (eg., AddressLine) is present with value “NOTPROVIDED”.
 Nevertheless the translation MX to MT will ignore the PostalAddress as this information is currently not available in MT.
 BIC is the preferred option for the translation.